-A portion of the proceeds of the First Series Bonds will be deposited into the Capital Facilities Fund and applied to defray the costs of issuance of the Bonds and the financial costs of various capital facilities projects of the Commonwealth.
-Of the combined \$500,000,000 aggregate principal amount of the First Series Bonds issued for capital facilities: (i) \$270,000,000 aggregate principal amount of the First Series Bonds is to be allocated to the Department of General Services and used to pay for the construction and major rehabilitation of public buildings for the Commonwealth and its institutions; (ii) \$115,000,000 aggregate principal amount of the First Series Bonds is to be allocated to the Department of Community and Economic Development to fund redevelopment assistance projects; (iii) \$105,000,000 aggregate principal amount of the First Series Bonds is to be allocated to the Department of Transportation to fund transportation assistance projects; and (iv) \$10,000,000 aggregate principal amount of the First Series Bonds is to be allocated to the Department of General Services and used to pay for original furniture and equipment projects.
-Pending application to the above purposes, the proceeds of the First Series Bonds allocated to these purposes will be held by the State Treasurer in the Capital Facilities Fund and invested in accordance with applicable state and federal laws.
+A portion of the proceeds of the Bonds will be deposited into the Capital Facilities Fund and applied: 1) to defray the costs of issuance of the Bonds; 2) to the State Treasurer for repayment of any currently outstanding advance made pursuant to the Commonwealth's Declaration of Official Intent to reimburse made by the Governor on February 20, 2013 (the "Reimbursement Resolution") and the Investment Agreement between the Treasury Department and the Office of the Budget adopted August 4, 2011 (the "Investment Agreement") and if no such currently outstanding advance exists; 3) to the financial costs of various capital facilities projects of the Commonwealth.
+Of the combined \$800,000,000 aggregate principal amount of the Bonds shall be allocated to the Department of General Services and used to pay for the construction and major rehabilitation of public buildings for the Commonwealth and its institutions and to repay or reimburse any outstanding advance under the Investment Agreement used for such purpose; (ii) \$345,000,000 aggregate principal amount of the Bonds shall be allocated to the Department of Community and Economic Development to fund redevelopment assistance projects and to repay or reimburse any outstanding advance under the Investment Agreement used for such purpose; (iii) \$295,000,000 aggregate principal amount of the Bonds shall be allocated to the Department of Transportation to fund transportation assistance projects and bridge projects and to repay or reimburse any outstanding advance under the Investment Agreement used for such purpose; and (iv) \$40,000,000 aggregate principal amount of the Bonds is to be allocated to the Department of General Services and used to pay for original furniture and equipment projects.
+Pending application to the above purposes, the proceeds of the Bonds allocated to these purposes will be held by the State Treasurer in the Capital Facilities Fund and invested in accordance with applicable state and federal laws.